 One of the Gratitude Crystal sidequests also counts.
 It's a Mythology Gag centered around one of the weirdest Big Lipped Alligator Moments from Majora's Mask.
 To wit: you discover somebody in the Knight's Academy's bathroom in the middle of the night, crying out for paper ("any paper!").
 When you find paper, she lets you into the bathroom... to reveal that it's a disembodied hand that appears from inside the toilet.
 The only thing that could make this better is the fact that the paper is actually a love letter.
 It's truly a thing of wonder.

-If you analize the hand, Fi assures you to "Cease being scared and talk to her".
+If you analyze the hand, Fi advises you to "Cease being scared and talk to her".

 According to Fi, the whole reason they cling to life is the attachment to their odd underwear.

 Another moment from the Cistern basement is when you finally get the idol.
 A mob of Bokoblins springs from the ground and the statue above you begins to drop down from the ceiling/where it used to be the ceiling.
 You could probably stay to fight them all off, but it's infinitely more satisfying to sprint out of the way and watch the cinematic of them being squashed.
 And just for those budding PETM members: it's alright.
 They're already dead.